 Receive tens of millions of dollars in a mediated settlement, and you might rightly think you scored a victory.

-But if Tyler and Cameron Winklevoss felt triumphant after winning $65 million from Facebook in 2008, they quickly came down with a case of “settler’s remorse” and tried to undo the deal.
+But if Tyler and Cameron Winklevoss felt triumphant after a negotiation that led to a $65 million win from Facebook back in 2008, they quickly came down with a case of “settler’s remorse” and tried to undo the deal.
 The twins’ story is a textbook case of not knowing when to walk away from a dispute.

 After the Winklevoss team sued Facebook—and Facebook countersued – the two sides engaged in a mediation in February 2008.
 They reached a settlement that, for tax reasons, was structured as an acquisition of ConnectU by Facebook.
 The twins were paid $20 million in cash and $45 million in Facebook stock valued at $35.90 per share.